TTovi

 Frequently asked questions

-What creative arts activities are appropriate for 5 year olds?
+What creative arts activities work best for a 5 year old?

-How long should a 5 year old do creative arts activities?
+How long will a 5 year old stay with a creative arts activity?

-Do I need special materials for creative arts activities?
+Do I need to buy anything for these creative arts activities?

 Two activities.
 Every morning.